Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### 18. **Gas**
 In the context of blockchain, gas refers to the fee required to successfully conduct a transaction or execute a contract on the Ethereum blockchain.
 In Conflux, the concept of gas also exists, but with a unique twist: the gas fee for contract execution is paid by contract sponsors, not by users.
 This improves the user experience by allowing users to interact with smart contracts without worrying about gas fees.

+Refer to [Gas](./gas.md) for more information.

 ### 19. **GHAST**
 GHAST (Greedy Heaviest Adaptive SubTree) is the Conflux protocol's rule for selecting a chain from the Tree-Graph structure.
 It's designed to ensure safety and liveness properties in the network.
 GHAST is a key part of Conflux's unique consensus mechanism.

+Refer to [GHAST](../conflux-basics/consensus-mechanisms/proof-of-work/ghast.md) for more information.

 ### 20. **Hard Fork**
 A hard fork is a type of fork that creates a permanent divergence from the previous version of the blockchain.
 Nodes running the old version will not be accepted by the new version.
 This is a common concept in many blockchains, but due to the unique structure of Conflux, hard forks are less common.